 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

 2020 is not business as usual.
-Today we’re going over how to pivot and change your budget to put your family in a more financially stable spot!
+Today we’re going over how to pivot your money during this crisis to put your family in a more financially stable spot!

 Most of us are still dealing with the financial fallout of the coronavirus.
 With this last part of the series, we’re going to see how we can financially prepare so that we’re in a stronger position coming out of this.

 I had the pleasure of speaking with Joe Mecca from Coastal Credit Union on six ways you can pivot your finances and have it work harder for you.